-Additionally, the net loss applicable to common stockholders for the years ended December 31, 1997, 1998 and 1999 would have been decreased by adding back interest expense related to the convertible notes of approximately \$980,000, \$1,394,000 and \$704,000, respectively.
+Additionally, the net loss applicable to common stockholders for the years ended December 31, 1998, 1999 and 2000 would have been decreased by adding back interest expense related to the convertible notes of approximately \$1,394,000, \$704,000 and \$275,000, respectively.

-NOTE 2--ACQUISITIONS
+NOTE 2 - ACQUISITIONS

-Effective May 1, 1999, the Company acquired substantially all of the assets of SecureWare SA and DMIC SA (SecureWare), as well as certain developed software licenses from the founder of SecureWare in exchange for \$738,735 in cash (of which \$151,203 is recorded in accrued liabilities at December 31, 1999) plus 174,575 shares of the Company's common stock, which had a market value based upon the trading price of the common stock on the Nasdaq Bulletin Board ("Market Value") of approximately \$650,000 at the time of the acquisition.
+Effective May 1, 1999, the Company acquired substantially all of the assets of SecureWare SA and DMIC SA (SecureWare), as well as certain developed software licenses from the founder of SecureWare in exchange for \$738,735 in cash (of which \$151,203 was recorded in accrued liabilities at December 31, 1999) plus 174,575 shares of the Company's common stock, which had a market value based upon the trading price of the common stock on the NASD Bulletin Board ("Market Value") of approximately \$650,000 at the time of the acquisition.
 SecureWare, located in Bordeaux, France, is a software developer focusing on developing security solutions for a number of operating systems.

 The acquisition of SecureWare was accounted for under the purchase method of accounting, and accordingly, the acquired assets have been recorded at their estimated fair values at the date of acquisition.
-Purchased software related to this transaction was \$889,000 and is being amortized over a period of five years.
-Goodwill related to this transaction was \$406,000 and is being amortized over a period of seven years.
-The remaining purchase price is related to acquired fixed assets.
-The effect on the pro forma results of operations had the acquisition occurred at the beginning of 1999 was immaterial.
+Purchased software related to this transaction was \$889,000 and is being amortized over a period of 5 years.
+Goodwill related to this transaction was \$406,000 and is being amortized over a period of 7 years.

-On October 6, 1999, the Company acquired all of the outstanding capital stock of IntelliSoft Corp.
-(IntelliSoft) in exchange for 1,812,078 shares of common stock, which had a Market Value of approximately \$7,250,000 at the time of the acquisition.
+On October 6, 1999, the Company acquired all of the outstanding capital stock of IntelliSoft Corporation (IntelliSoft) in exchange for 1,812,078 shares of Common Stock which had a Market Value of approximately \$7,250,000 at the time of the acquisition.
 In addition, the Company paid \$751,575 to IntelliSoft dissenters to acquire their capital stock interests, which represented 9.4% of the outstanding capital stock of IntelliSoft at the date of the acquisition.
 The acquisition of these shares has been treated as the purchase and retirement of common stock.
 IntelliSoft, located in Acton, MA, specializes in developing true secure single sign-on, Web authorization, PKI, VPN, and enterprise management solutions.
-This transaction was accounted for under the pooling-of-interests method.
+This transaction was accounted for under the pooling-of-interests method of accounting.
 Accordingly, the consolidated financial statements have been restated as if IntelliSoft had been combined for all periods presented.